aredn/documentation/arednGettingStarted/node_status.rst

     - ``mbps`` is a rolling average of the data rate achieved across any radio (RF) link.
 This column may show zero if the data being transmitted between these nodes is not sufficient for the metric to be calculated.

     - ``dist`` is the line of sight distance between your node and the remote node, calculated from the GPS coordinates if they are entered for both nodes.
 This value will be expressed in *miles* or *kilometers* based on the locale settings in the web browser.

-Local Nodes
-  This section displays any local :abbr:`DtD (Device to Device)` nodes that are directly connected to your node, typically via Ethernet cable.
-If you hover the cursor over the node name, a popup will appear showing the relative link quality of the connection to that node.
-Clicking the node name will navigate to that node's status page.
-For *Local Nodes* the snr, nsnr, mbps, and distance columns will always be blank.

 Neighborhood Nodes
   This section displays any nodes that are direct neighbors of your node, whether via :abbr:`RF (radio frequency)`, an xlink, or a tunnel over an Internet connection.
 Each type of connection will display a different icon to the right of the node name, and this indicates the type of link (for example, the small radio signal icon in the screenshot above indicates an RF link).
 If a node is reachable from your node, you can click the node name to navigate to that node.
 Not all the columns for link quality statistics will be populated for *Neighborhood Nodes*.
 If you hover the cursor over the node name, a popup will appear showing the relative link quality of the connection to that node.